heremaps/here-azure-serverless/armTemplates/107-hlsARMTemplateServerlessFunctionRouting/README.md

 </a>

 This template does the following:
-  1. Creates standard storage account/use existing storage.
-  2. Creates a function app.
+  1. Creates a function app.
-  3. Creates "Routing" HTTP trigger function.
+  2. Creates "Routing" HTTP trigger function.